Michal86/-PJWSTK_S1/README.md

 # PJWSTK
 Hey, Michał here.
-*You can find here some of my projects from college.*
+*You can find here some of my projects from university.*